Get

 This article will discuss how you can compost dog poop in eight easy steps using the hot composting method.

-Important to note: You want to avoid composting poop from dogs that are infected with parasites, on medication, or special diets.
+Important to note: You want to avoid composting poop from dogs that are infected with parasites, on medication, or on special diets.
 The waste products from those sources could survive the decomposition process, contaminate the soil, and be a safety hazard.
 Always wear gloves when handling composted dog poop.

 Why Should You Compost Dog Poop?